YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

 \subsection{Training setup and bootstrapping}

-Training is performed with the \texttt{CIANNA} framework, which implements our YOLO-CIANNA method, using an RTX 6000 Ada with (91 FP16 TFLOPS).
-We use FP16C\_FP32A mixed-precision training, meaning that computations are done at a 16-bit floating point precision with 32-bit floating point accumulators \citep{paper:mixed_precision}.
+Training was performed with the \texttt{CIANNA} framework, which implements our YOLO-CIANNA method, using an RTX 6000 Ada with (91 FP16 TFLOPS).
+We used FP16C\_FP32A mixed-precision training, meaning that computations are done at a 16-bit floating point precision with 32-bit floating point accumulators \citep{paper:mixed_precision}.
 All data flowing through the network uses the reduced 16-bit precision.
-A master copy of the weight is maintained at 32-bit precision and is used to accumulate the weight updates.
+A 32-bit master copy of the weight is maintained and used to accumulate the weight updates.
 Training at this precision yields similar scores to those obtained from full 32-bit training.
 We set the batch size to 16, which offers a good balance between training efficiency and memory footprint.
 The learning rate starts at $1.2\times 10^{-5}$ and increases linearly over the first 32\,000 examples to $6 \times 10^{-4}$.
-It then decays exponentially as a function of the number of training iterations at a rate of $5\times 10^{-4}$ toward a minimum of $1.2\times 10^{-5}$.
-The optimizer is a simple mini-batch stochastic gradient descent with a momentum set at 0.7 and a weight decay of $5 \times 10^{-4}$.
-A typical training over 6000 iterations takes around 36 hours on an RTX 6000 Ada, with an average processing speed of $\sim$100 input cubes per second.
-The best score is generally achieved around iteration 4000.
+It then decays exponentially with the number of training iterations at a rate of $5\times 10^{-4}$ toward a minimum of $1.2\times 10^{-5}$.
+The optimizer is a mini-batch stochastic gradient descent with momentum set at 0.7 and a weight decay of $5 \times 10^{-4}$.
+A typical training over 6000 iterations takes around 36 hours on an RTX 6000 Ada, with an average processing speed of 100 input cubes per second.
+Best score is generally achieved around iteration 4000.